Lake Charles State Park: History

 The original idea for a lake came in 1954 when the Lawrence County Soil and Water Conservation District Board of Supervisors applied to the U.S. Department of Agriculture’s Watershed Protection and Flood Prevention Program in the interest of protecting the watershed and preventing flooding downstream.
 However, the Small Watershed Act was passed before any action could be taken.
 This allowed for construction that benefited fish and wildlife development.
 The plans for Lake Charles were changed to that the Shirey Bay Rainey Brake Wildlife Management Area immediately to the south could be supplied with fresh water during hot summer months.
 The Arkansas Game and Fish Commission (AGFC) owns and operates all Wildlife Management Areas in Arkansas and became supporters of Lake Charles' construction.
-Locals showed their support be forming the Flat Creek Watershed Improvement District and obtaining a loan from the Farmers Home Administration.
+Locals showed their support by forming the Flat Creek Watershed Improvement District and obtaining a loan from the Farmers Home Administration.
 The Publicity and Parks Commission pledged to maintain the lake as Lake Charles State Park and construction began in 1964.
 Official dedication of Lake Charles State Park took place on May 28, 1967.